 2.6 Criterion 5: Apportionment

 We consider it is appropriate to apportion all costs to residential development, and within the precinct only.
-The road upgrades arise from development within the precinct, and mostly benefit residents within the precinct.
+The transport works arise from residential development within the precinct and will mostly provide benefits within the precinct.